hpc/charliecloud/doc-src/tutorial.rst

 from scratch.

-This tutorial assumes that Charliecloud is correctly installed as described in the previous section, that the :code:`bin` directory is on your :code:`$PATH`, and that you have access to the examples in the source code.
+This tutorial assumes that Charliecloud is correctly installed as described in the previous section, that the executables are on your :code:`$PATH`, and that you have access to the examples in the source code.

 .. contents::
    :depth: 2